Pafestivo/Calculator/README.md

 # Calculator
-Building a calculator from scratch using Javascript, HTML and CSS
+Building a calculator from scratch using vanilla Javascript, HTML and CSS